osmandapp/web/main/docs/user/plan-route/web.md

 ![OsmAnd Web Create Route](@site/static/img/web/web_create_route_1.png)

-Here you can move start-end points, edit its by menu, change routings type:
+Here you can move start-end points, edit its by menu, and change routings type:

 ![OsmAnd Web Create Route](@site/static/img/web/web_create_route_2.png)

 ## Create track (Pro)

-We are developing Web version of our ["Plan route"](../plan-route/create-route.md) tool for OsmAnd application.
+We are developing the Web version of our ["Plan route"](../plan-route/create-route.md) tool for the OsmAnd application.
 Now you can try it for the Web.

 Tap by the right mouse button > Create Track.